soneeee22000/My_Masters_Internship_Report_Floware/README.md

 ## 🏫 Academic Context

 This report was submitted in partial fulfillment of the requirements for the
-**Master of Engineering in Data Science and Artificial Intelligence** at AIT,
+**Master of Science in Data Science and Artificial Intelligence** at AIT,
-and the **Master of Science in Network Intelligence** at Télécom SudParis.
+and the **Master of Science in Data Science and Network Intelligence** at Télécom SudParis.

 Supervised by:
 - Prof. Chaklam Silpasuwanchai (AIT)